JonWakefield/Anvil-Web-App/README.md

 ## Installation:

 Prerequisites:
-    - Fresh install of Ubuntu 20.04 64-bit AMD64
+- Ubuntu 20.04 64-bit AMD64
 - (It's possible other distro's are compatiblity, however testing has only been done on the above OS)

 1. Clone git repository:
     `git clone https://github.com/jonwakefield/anvil-web-app`

-2a.
-After cloning, give [startup.sh](/startup.sh) executable privileges:
+2. After cloning, give [startup.sh](/startup.sh) executable privileges:
     `chmod +x startup.sh`

-2b.
-Run startup.sh
+3. Run startup.sh
     `./startup.sh`

-3. After running startup.sh, the anvil-web-app will be available for access on your local network via a Docker container.
+After running startup.sh, the anvil-web-app will be available for access on your local network via a Docker container.

 ## Startup Script:

-The Startup shell script will take a fresh OS install to a complete PIDES Viewer setup.
+The Startup shell script will take a fresh Ubuntu 20.04 OS install to a complete PIDES Viewer setup.

 ### Features:
 - Installs Git